 Nexus is recognised as a training provider in the SME Portfolio (KMO portefeuille) system.
 Using this system could enable participants to save up to 30% of the registration fee.
 SME Portfolio applications must be submitted no later than 14 days after the course start date.
 The participant undertakes to respect the rules set out by the Agency for Innovation and Entrepreneurship.
 The accreditation number for Nexus Antwerp’s SME portfolio is DV.O100321.

-- The required approvals are requested from the competent authorities (OVB, ITAA, IBJ and IGO).
+- The required approvals are requested from the competent authorities (IBJ).

 - The training is eligible for the Flemish training leave and training cheques.